corneliusmunz/FxWind/README.md

 All HW and SW Parts are published as open source and could be used to build your own measurement tool.

+Feel free to open an issue or participate in the development by opening a pull request.

 # Features

 * Battery powered.
 Last one complete competition day of  at least 10 hours
-* Recharchable by USB-C in 3-4 hours
+* Recharchable by USB-C in 2-3 hours
 * Additional Backup Power by USB-C
 * Magnetic connection between sensor and display, no wiring
 * 3D Printed parts for Microcontroller and accessories